ICMR clears the air around prices of COVID-19 testing kits

 Hence, it was decided to go Wondfo's exclusive distributor for India for the kit who quoted an all inclusive price for FOB (logistics) without any clause for advance.

-It needs to be also remembered that this was the first ever effort by any Indian agency to procure such kits and the rate quoted by the bidders was the only reference point.
+It needs to be also remembered that this was the first-ever effort by any Indian agency to procure such kits and the rate quoted by the bidders was the only reference point.

 Profiteering of 145 per cent exposed in coronavirus rapid kits sold to ICMR